Arkoe, Missouri: Geography

+According to the United States Census Bureau, the village has a total area of 0.14 sqmi, all land.
+Arkoe lies in the very flat western plain of the One Hundred and Two River.
+It is six miles north of Barnard, six miles southeast of Maryville, and 7.5 miles west of Conception.

 Etymology

 The United States Board on Geographic Names in its Geographic Names Information System only lists two Arkoes in the United States (the other being in Pike County, Ohio).

 One of the earliest uses of the name was in the 18th-century fantasy book "The Life and Adventures of Peter Wilkins" by Robert Paltock which was published in 1751 which said an Arkoe is a "water surrounded with wood."
 The story is about a sailor named Peter Wilkins who is shipwrecked on a mysterious island inhabited by flying people called "Glaws" who inhabit the Arkoes.
 The book is a mix of adventure, romance, and social commentary, and is considered to be an early example of science fiction.